Subjective Face Transform using Human First Impressions: Discussion

 \subsection{Identity Preservation Ability}

-Upon identifying possible semantic variations within an image for a given attribute, our goal is to transform that face image by enhancing or reducing the evoked perception for the same attribute.
-It is relevant that we design an \textit{automatic} pipeline which can retain the identity of the input face while providing enough features in the editing space to generate a wide variety of possible edits.
-We consider IS scores (Table~\ref{table:final_results}) for quantitative evaluations, and perform a human study to verify that our pipeline retains identity across the transformation spectrum $[-0.2, 0.2]$.
-The results of the human study --- over 100 image pairs (real and synthetic) for each attribute --- show that the participants agree that our transformations retain the original identity for 76\%, 67\%, and 76\% of the face image pairs for \textit{attractiveness}, \textit{dominance}, and \textit{trustworthiness} attributes, respectively.
-Appendix \ref{section:human_study_details} discusses details for the human studies.
+We demonstrate improvement in identity preservation using \textit{Identity Loss} (Section~\ref{section:mapping_module}) in Table~\ref{table:id_loss_test}.
+Freezing first 4 PEDs of the target latent with identity loss training provides the highest performance improvement.
+Comparing with non-ID Loss variants in Table~\ref{table:final_results_id_loss}, we observe \textit{significant improvements in identity retention ($\uparrow$ IS scores), while largely maintaining perception changes (PD $>0.14$)}.

-We also compare our results to the recent work of Peterson \etal~\cite{peterson2022omi}.
+To verify identity retention across $[-0.2, 0.2]$, we use images generated from the \textit{ID Loss} training setup to perform a second human study (Appendix~\ref{section:human_study_id_preservation}) --- participants agree that our transformations retain identity for 73\%, 60\%, and 86\% of the face pairs for \textit{attractiveness}, \textit{dominance}, and \textit{trustworthiness}, respectively.
+We also compare results to Peterson \etal~\cite{peterson2022omi}.
 They use vector arithmetic over learned weights from linear regression models to edit latent vectors.
 While their transformations are smooth, they are unable to properly disentangle the feature space from the image identities.
-Table~\ref{table:omi_comparison} shows the comparison of both methods on the validation results released by~\cite{peterson2022omi}.
-We see from scores that our transformations are more perceivable with competitively higher IS scores.
-Qualitative results shown in Appendix \ref{section:omi_comparison}.
-Validation study with human observers shows that our transformations are more easily perceived than~\cite{peterson2022omi} for 54\%, 55\%, and 76\% of face image pairs for \textit{attractiveness}, \textit{dominance}, and \textit{trustworthiness} attributes, respectively.
-While their model is trained on the same \textit{synthetic} image distribution, ours is not --- this highlights our method's generalizability across image sets.
+Table~\ref{table:omi_comparison} shows comparison of both methods on the validation sets released by~\cite{peterson2022omi} --- our transformations are consistent over both real and synthetic faces, and competitively more perceivable (higher PD).
+Note that while their model is trained with \textit{synthetic} data in Table~\ref{table:omi_comparison}, our results provide higher IS scores for \textit{trustworthiness} and \textit{attractiveness} (Qualitative results in Appendix~\ref{section:omi_comparison}).